mne-tools/mne-python/doc/guide.rst

 - For details about specific functions and classes: :ref:`api_reference`
 - For a high-level view of analysis pipelines and workflows in MNE-python, see the :ref:`cookbook`.

-- Click one of the headers below for a more detailed description of various analysis workflows in MNE-python.
+**Click one of the headers below to see what you can do in MNE-python.**

 .. raw:: html